8-bit computing: Notable 8-bit CPUs

 The first commercial 8-bit processor was the Intel 8008 (1972) which was originally intended for the Datapoint 2200 intelligent terminal.
 Most competitors to Intel started off with such character oriented 8-bit microprocessors.
 Modernized variants of these 8-bit machines are still one of the most common types of processor in embedded systems.

-The MOS Technology 6502, and variants of it, were used in personal computers, such as the Apple I, Apple II, Atari 8-bit computers, BBC Micro, PET, VIC-20, and in home video game consoles such as the Atari 2600 and the Nintendo Entertainment System.
+The MOS Technology 6502, and variants of it, were used in personal computers, such as the Apple I, Apple II, Atari 8-bit computers, BBC Micro, PET, VIC-20, Commodore 64, and in home video game consoles such as the Atari 2600 and the Nintendo Entertainment System.